-The bill requires the commissioner of insurance (commissioner) to prepare an annual report on the cost of reconstructing homes in Colorado.
+The act requires the commissioner of insurance (commissioner) to prepare an annual report on the cost of reconstructing homes in Colorado.

 Current law prohibits an insurer from canceling or refusing to renew a policy of homeowner's insurance unless the insurer mails notice to the insured at least 30 days in advance of the effective date of the cancellation of or refusal to renew the policy.
-The bill increases the notice requirement to 60 days in advance of the action.
+The act increases the notice requirement to 60 days in advance of the action.

 - Equal to 20% of the limit of insurance for the dwelling for law and ordinance coverage (changed from 10%); and